-Unfortunately, there are not any drug rehab centers covered by Medicare located in Idaho.
-To help you find the treatment you need, we have included additional services in the surrounding area.
+Unfortunately, there are not any drug rehab center covered by Medicare insurance located in Idaho.
+To help you find the treatment you need, we have included additional Medicare covered services in the surrounding states.
 While this may be inconvenient, being away from home can be therapeutic.
 Not being close to where someone is using drugs and alcohol can help focus on their recovery.
 The list can be incomplete so please do not hesitate to contact a treatment specialist at 1-800-304-2219.

 Medicare health insurance in Idaho offers healthcare plans for people who are 65 years old or older and anyone with a disability.
 When someone is struggling with a drug or alcohol addiction, it is important they get the best possible help.
 Unfortunately, not everyone who is 65 or older or who is struggling with a disability can afford drug and alcohol treatment.
 Medicare healthcare plans will help pay for drug and alcohol treatment in Idaho.
 Anyone who is covered by Medicare in Idaho will pay a monthly premium, which will be based on their income.
 The less income a person makes, the less their monthly premium will be.
 Medicare health insurance will help cover the cost of substance abuse treatment.
 The types of drug treatment in Idaho that Medicare can help cover include inpatient and outpatient treatment, hospital inpatient programs, detox, and prescription medications required for addiction treatment.
 When searching for drug and alcohol treatment, it is important to find the best possible programs and be able to afford the treatment that is required.